PianothShaveck/LLM_Playground/README.md

 The interface also includes features for handling file drops, managing conversation history, and adjusting the layout dynamically based on user interactions.

+## Pure JavaScript Implementation

+This project is implemented using pure JavaScript, with minimal reliance on external libraries.
+The only external libraries used are for parsing various file types.
+The intention is to keep the project lightweight and free from unnecessary dependencies.

 ## Usage

 To view and interact with the LLM Playground: